Tanner-Denti/fightingGame/README.md

 In this two player game, Player One will use A, W, D, and space to attack while Player Two will use the arrow keys and clicks to attack.
 Navigate the menus by the mouse and clicking on the sections.
 The adjust the volume go to options on the main menu.
 You are able to select between three different stages that they players are able to move and jump around to fight each other.
 Each player has three lives to try and survive

-{If this is an online class, then provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](https://youtu.be/L5dg36mrsx4)

 # Development Environment